-To use this feature, you first have to connect to a trace browser by using the Connect to trace browser menu item of the File menu, which offers to connect to Vampir as well as to Paraver.
+To use this feature, you first have to connect to a trace browser by using the Connect to menu item of the Vampir Plugin or Paraver Plugin submenu of the Plugin menu.
 This will open one of the two dialog windows shown below.

-Figure 1.11: The dialog windows for a connection to Vampir and to Paraver
+Figure 1.26: The dialog windows for a connection to Vampir and to Paraver

 For Vampir, you have to specify the host name and port of the Vampir server you want to connect to and the path of the trace file you want to load.
 This will launch the Vampir client (if it is correctly configured) and load the specified trace file.
-To configure Vampir so that it can be started automatically by CUBE, a service file com.gwt.vampir.-service, describing the path to your Vampir client executable must be placed under (/usr/share/dbus-1/service) or \${HOME}/.local/share/dbus-1/services.
+To configure Vampir so that it can be started automatically by CUBE, a service file com.gwt.vampir.coservice, describing the path to your Vampir client executable must be placed under (/usr/share/dbus-1/service) or \${HOME}/.local/share/dbus-1/services.
 This service file must be exactly as shown below, with the exception that Exec should point to your Vampir client executable.